4. 12. 2024, 7 p.m., reprise

 Composer / Harpoboy / Miroslav the Goldsmith – Ondřej Koplík

-First Taborite – Kornél Mikecz
+First Taborite – Petr Karas

 Second Taborite / Another Poet (Moon part) – Pavel Valenta

-The motto of the 9th edition of the festival No limits! was inspired by Janáček’s fifth opera The Excursions of Mr. Brouček, in which the main character takes us to the Moon and for a journey through time to the 15th century.
+The motto of the 9th edition of the festival No limits! was inspired by Janáček’s fifth opera The Excursions of Mr. Brouček, in which the main character takes us to the Moon and for a journey through the time.
 The same motto could be used to describe the work of director Robert Carsen, creator of productions appreciated worldwide for their dramatic grasp, poetics, humour and artistic sophistication.
 The famous director’s path intersected with the work of the Czech composer many years ago and today Carsen has staged six of Janáček’s operas.
 In 2020, he created a production of Destiny for the Brno ensemble and now he returns to the stage of the Janáček Theatre to open the festival with his new production of The Excursions of Mr. Brouček.

 None of Janáček’s operas can be called comic, although humour is never absent in them, but rather as rare spice.
 But in this opera about the landlord from Malá Strana, a typically Czech little man, Janáček sparkles with humour, even if it is quite sharp-edged.
 Janáček found his inspiration in the popular novellas by the poet Svatopluk Čech and complemented his satire to perfection with music in a dance rhythm and the use of unusual instruments such as the glass harmonica or bagpipes.
 While the first part of the opera, the trip to the Moon, aimed its blistering humour at Prague critics, intellectuals and artists, the second half, set in the Hussite period, took aim at the unpleasant qualities of the Czech nation in general.